Vaidehi-Raut/demo/README.md

 # demo
-A demo for how Git &amp; Github works..
+A demo for how Git &amp; Github works..!